clareaulab/CARPNN/README.md

 ## Keep a note of the path printed out by this command, this path will be needed to set up some of the following workflows
 which python
 ```
+The environment for the tool itself is relatively lightweight.
+See Step 2 for setting up individual workflows.

 ### Step 2: Install environments required for individual workflows

 If you already have these tools installed else where in your HPC environment you can just replace the paths to their corresponding installation directory without reinstalling.
 Some of the github repository required include:

 - LigandMPNN (For running Protein/SoluableMPNN, https://github.com/dauparas/LigandMPNN)
 - Boltz2 (For structure prediction and filtering, https://github.com/jwohlwend/boltz)
-- ColabFold container (For using ColabSearch module to perform MSA using local database, https://github.com/YoshitakaMo/localcolabfold)
+- ColabFold singularity container (For using ColabSearch module to perform MSA using local database, https://github.com/YoshitakaMo/localcolabfold)
 - BindCraft (For calculation of interface metrics, https://github.com/martinpacesa/BindCraft)
 - ipSAE (Already provided in this repo, for interaction scoring, https://github.com/DunbrackLab/IPSAE/tree/main)